Confinement and chiral symmetry breaking in holography: a smooth switch-off: Introduction

 The precise mechanisms responsible for confinement and chiral symmetry breaking in QCD remain poorly understood.
 Most likely confinement is due to the condensation of magnetically charged, non-perturbative configurations in the QCD vacuum and a dual Meissner effect \cite{tHooft:1977nqb, Mandelstam:1974pi}.
 Explicit realizations of this mechanism have been identified in certain controlled setups.
 Notably, Yang-Mills theory with adjoint matter compactified on a circle provides a weakly-coupled example in which confinement is driven by magnetically charged instantons in the efecctive lower-dimensional IR theory \cite{Unsal:2007jx,Unsal:2007vu,Poppitz:2021cxe}.
 Similarly, the same mechanism also appears in the ${\cal N}=2$ super-Yang Mills (SYM) theory broken to ${\cal N}=1$, as described in the Seiberg-Witten theory \cite{Seiberg:1994rs}.

-It seems likely that confinement is expected to induce chiral symmetry breaking simply using an Uncertainty Principle argument.
-The smaller the box particles are confined to, the larger their average momenta and hence the energy.
-However, confinement is not a necessary condition for chiral symmetry breaking.
+Bag-type models suggest that bound state masses will develop using an argument based on the uncertainty principle \cite{Chodos:1974je,Bars:1982zq}.
+The smaller the box that particles are confined to, the larger their average momenta and hence the energy.
+Whilst it is not a proof that the mass gap results from a chiral symmetry breaking quark condensate, here we will work in a holographic model which does make this link.
+Confinement is not a necessary condition for chiral symmetry breaking though.
 For example, an external magnetic field in a fermionic system can trigger chiral symmetry breaking even at weak coupling \cite{Miransky:2015ava}.
 The trigger for chiral symmetry breaking has been argued to occur when the anomalous dimension of the quark mass operator reaches $\gamma=1$, and the dimension of the mass and condensate become equal \cite{Miransky:1984ef,Cohen:1988sq}.
 In principle, this criterion could be realized in QCD before confinement sets in.
 The scales would necessarily be close because the quarks would condense at strong values of the QCD coupling that also runs fast.
 In \cite{Evans:2020ztq,Alfano:2024aek,Alfano:2025dch} theories where this gap might be larger have been proposed.

 Holography is now a well-established technique for studying strongly coupled gauge theories and is believed to yield exact answers in the large-$N_c$ limit for ${\cal N}=4$ SYM and its deformations.
 Early work already demonstrated that placing the theory on a compact manifold can lead to confinement \cite{Witten:1998zw}, and that increasing the temperature induces a first-order deconfinement transition to a black hole geometry.
 Despite this success, the microscopic origin of confinement in holography remains obscure.
 One reason is that the gravitational description captures only gauge-invariant degrees of freedom, so monopoles will not be explicitly visible.
 Moreover, the discontinuous first order nature of the transition makes it difficult to track how confinement is switched on or off.